0x44454c/writeups/findings/avr_signature.md

 	- `h` : hexadecimal
 	- `o` : octal
 	- `b` : binary\
-More details and other option descriptions can be found at [Avrdude Docs](https://avrdudes.github.io/avrdude/current/avrdude_3.html#Option-Descriptions)
+More details and other option descriptions can be found at [Avrdude Docs][avrdude_docs]

 #### Example